 %timeit map_threaded(correlate_numba_parallel, [A, A], [B, B])

-The numba.cuda decorator can translate Python functions into PTX code, which execute on the CUDA hardware, e.g. a NVidia graphics card with thousands of cores.
+The numba.cuda decorator can translate Python functions into PTX code, which execute on the CUDA hardware, for example, a NVidia graphics card with thousands of cores.

 In the CUDA execution model, a kernel function is executed once by each thread on a grid of blocks of threads.
 The grid can be 1, 2, or 3 dimensional.
 The threads within each block can synchronize and share memory.
 Thread blocks can execute independently in any order.
 The kernel function can determine the absolute position of the current thread in the entire grid of blocks.